-Lawn Belt is a sprinkler system you can install yourself … plus you’ll save a ton of money by not having to hire a sprinkler contractor to install the system for you.
+Lawn Belt is a sprinkler system you can design yourself … plus you’ll save a ton of money by not having to hire a sprinkler contractor to install the system for you.

 Because Lawn Belt installs just below the surface and sprinkler heads are only buried 8″-10″ into a small hole, building permits are not usually required.